 Using Scents To Cover Up Smells

-Litter trays won’t smell if cleaned out appropriately, and no product can be a substitute for daily scooping and regular changes of litter.
+Litter trays won’t smell if cleaned out appropriately, and no product is a substitute for daily scooping and regular litter changes.

 A Dirty Litter Box Can Be Dangerous

 Speedy removal of poop from the litter box can help reduce the chances of diseases spreading between members of the household.
 Feline feces can harbor bacteria, viruses, and parasites, which can infect other cats, and sometimes people, too.

 Cats are at risk of picking up infections when they groom their paws after using the litter box, people are at risk when they empty and clean litter boxes.
 Some examples of infections that can be passed on in cat feces are: